 A beautiful mosiac with misspelled birthday greetings.

-Here is a picture of Abu Dhabi, United Arab Emirates.
+Taken from the plane here is a picture of Abu Dhabi, United Arab Emirates.
 We are off to countries unknown to us.
 We are excited and nervous!!